DCC-EX/mkdocs-test/docs/products/ex-sensorcam/01-installation-guide.md

 **Step4.
 Install the sensorCAM**

-- 1. For v5.4.xx, Download the software zip to your PC from <https://github.com/DCC-EX/EX-SensorCAM>
+ &nbsp; 4.1 &nbsp; For v5.4.xx, Download the software zip to your PC from <https://github.com/DCC-EX/EX-SensorCAM>

-For a "devel" version, rather than "main", select the later "devel" software (for CS v5.5.15 or higher)
+ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; For a "devel" version, rather than "main", select the later "devel" software (for CS v5.5.15 or higher)

-- 1. Right click the zip and click Extract all.
+ &nbsp; 4.2 &nbsp;  Right click the zip and click Extract all.
 Browse to your Arduino sketches folder e.g. _Documents/Arduino_
-  - Click Extract, creating new folder e.g. _Documents/Arduino/EX-SensorCAM-main_
+ &nbsp; 4.3 &nbsp;  Click Extract, creating new folder e.g. _Documents/Arduino/EX-SensorCAM-main_
-  - Rename _EX-SensorCAM-main_ to _sensorCAM_

-The essential files for now are shown below.
+ &nbsp; 4.4 &nbsp;  Rename *EX-SensorCAM-main* to *sensorCAM* The essential files for now are shown below.
 Other files may be used in later install steps.

 ![Edit configCAM.h](/_static/images/ex-sensorcam/edit-configcam.png)

-- 1. Using the _configCAM.example.h_ as a guide, create and edit a _configCAM.h_ to reflect your WiFi network name and password.
-Then with the correct com port and board selected, compile the _sensorCAM.ino_ sketch.
-If all is well, load it into the CAM (replacing the ESP32 WiFi example)
+ &nbsp; 4.5 &nbsp;  Using the _configCAM.example.h_ as a guide, create and edit a _configCAM.h_ to reflect your WiFi network name and password.
+  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Then with the correct com port and board selected, compile the _sensorCAM.ino_ sketch.
+  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; If all is well, load it into the CAM (replacing the ESP32 WiFi example)

 **Note:** It may be necessary to use the MB IO0 button (or GPIO0 link) to get the CAM into upload mode.
 **(refer back to video and/or Appendix below)**

 ![Edit configCAM.h 2](/_static/images/ex-sensorcam/edit-configcam-2.png)